How are currency exchange rates determined?

 Floating rates

-Today, the world’s major currencies have where currency values fluctuate in currency markets.
+Today, the world’s major currencies have floating exchange rates where currency values fluctuate in currency markets.
 This includes the world’s most traded currencies: the United States dollar, the euro, the Indian rupee, and the Japanese yen.

 In this system, the supply and demand of the currencies themselves largely set currency values.
 In other words, market forces drive exchange rates.
 These forces include: